rakeshjangirehs/mineral_water/README.md

     * Only person with Admin role have rights to login.
 # Login In Mobile App
     * Only Delivery Boy, Driver and Salesman can login through android application.
+# Zip Code & Zip Code Group
+    * Each Zip Code must be present in atleast one zipcode group.
+    * Each

 # Cash & G-Pay are Payment on Delivery
     # At the time of new order placement
         * Payment Modes
             * Credit,
             * Cash
             * G-Pay
             * Bank Transfer,
             * Cheque
         * Check credit limit for client if payment mode is in Credit, Bank Transfer & Cheque. not for Cash & G-Pay

     # At the time of order delivery
         * Payment Modes
             * Credit,
             * Cash
             * G-Pay
             * Bank Transfer,
             * Cheque
         * Check credit limit for client if payment mode is Credit.
         * If payment mode is Cash/G-Pay , Payment posting will be done automatically.

 # Payments List
     * Only most recent payment of a client can be deleted.